Tooth Extraction in Long Island & NYC

 Once a tooth has been extracted, there are a number of restoration options, including:

-If you are experiencing severe tooth pain and require tooth extraction, our convenient hours can help accommodate your urgent request.
+If you are experiencing severe tooth pain and require tooth removal, our convenient hours can help accommodate your urgent request.
 The skilled dental professionals at Dental365 want to help.
-Contact us today to schedule your appointment.
+Call us today at 844.365.DENTAL or request an appointment through our website at any time.